-Excessive reliance on excise duty from sale of alcohol: 13 percent of Delhi's own tax revenue is generated from the sale of alcohol in 2017-18 (BE).
+Excessive reliance on excise duty from sale of alcohol: 14 percent of Delhi's own tax revenue is generated from the sale of alcohol.
 Excessive consumption of alcohol is linked to increased levels of violence against women.

 Constrained financial health of municipal corporations: Following the trifurcation of the Municipal Corporation of Delhi in 2012, the fiscal health of two of the three municipal corporations, namely East Delhi Municipal Corporation and North Delhi Municipal Corporation, has been severely strained.